Nataliya-Petrenko/ExampleJavaAngular/README.md

 # ExampleJavaAngular

 Here is how to create an interaction between Java and Angular to get started with a simple example with an explanation.
-Some explanations are generated using ChatGPT.
-Code tested in practice.

 ## Initialization and structuring of the repository:

 Structure your repository with separate folders for the front-end and back-end:
 ```
-my-project/
+ExampleJavaAngular/
 ├── backend/
 │   └── (Java REST API code)
 └── frontend/